|John Sobolewski RS

 Asbestos fibers may be released into the air by the disturbance of asbestos-containing material during product use, demolition work, building or home maintenance, repair, and remodeling.
 In general, exposure may occur only when the asbestos-containing material is disturbed or damaged in some way to release particles and fibers into the air.

-If you decide to remove or must otherwise disturb the material due to a renovation project, the Ohio Department of Health recommends that you first contact an Asbestos Hazard Evaluation Specialist to determine if the insulation is asbestos containing.
-If the insulation is determined to be asbestos containing then contact a licensed Asbestos Hazard Abatement Contractor in your area.
+If you decide to remove or must otherwise disturb the material due to a renovation project, the Ohio Department of Health recommends that you first contact an Asbestos Hazard Evaluation Specialist to determine if the insulation contains asbestos.
+If the insulation is determined to contain asbestos, then contact a licensed Asbestos Hazard Abatement Contractor in your area.

 Even if you have asbestos in your home, this is usually NOT a serious problem.
 The mere presence of asbestos in a home or building is not a hazard.
-Asbestos materials may become a hazard when damaged by others (heating & cooling contractors, plumbers, home improvement contractors or even the homeowner themselves) or when they begin to deteriorate.
+Asbestos materials may become a hazard when damaged by others (heating & cooling contractors, plumbers, home improvement contractors, or even the homeowner themselves) or when they begin to deteriorate.

 Exposure to asbestos increases your risk of developing lung disease.
 That risk is made worse by smoking.
 In general, the greater the exposure to asbestos, the greater the chance of developing harmful health effects.
 Disease symptoms may take many years to develop following exposure.